rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

 ### TODO now:
 * IColumn implementation - fix after update to BDN 10.4
 * Cache metric values (same as annotation context but for parsing the anotations).
-* Output contains pup of messages printed under `*** Warnings ***` section.
+* Output contains messages printed under `*** Warnings ***` section.
 Have no idea what to do with it.
-  Need non-printable analyzer warnings:)
+  Need non-printable analyzer warnings :)

 ### Types:
+ * ???
+Rrename Xxx annotations to metric annotations?
+Not sure, may be a bad idea if we're going to store something except metrics.'
  * BurstModeEngineFactory: sync with code in BDN
- * HACK: Remove console capture after update to BDN 10.4
- * xUnit: improve capture of console output.
-Pass xUnitWriter as a logger instead.
  * Sealed types: unseal where it looks like a good idea.
  * Simplify collections of types.
 MappedCollection / Keyed collection where possible.